 Tactics can’t make up for the lost lifetime wages when one partner (likely a woman) leaves the workforce due to insufficient paid family leave.
 Tactics can’t save an individual for whom losing a job also means losing access to high-quality, affordable health care.
 And tactics can’t help a Black family to overcome racism in the housing market, workplace, and other parts of our society that prevent them from building wealth.

 In a refreshingly candid blog post last month, Elyssa Kirkham wrote:

 “I’m not going to pretend [right now] that there is a lot you or I can do to change our situations.
 [Or] act like I can work well without child care, or that my freelance income hasn’t fallen by 80%.
 I’m not going to ignore the fact that many people are out of a job and that unemployment benefits are running out this month.
 I can’t turn my back on the fact that many people are months behind on rent and praying that eviction suspensions hold.”

 Becoming an Advocate to Ensure our Financial Stability

 My initial response — however unsatisfying and incomplete in this moment — is to vote this fall.
-Request your mail-in ballot and educate yourself on the policies that we need to fix, including those that impact our personal finances.
-From there, become an advocate — and demand the financial services industry advocate – for real, lasting change.
+Request your mail-in ballot.
+Educate yourself on the policies that we need to fix, including those that impact our personal finances.
+And become an advocate — and demand the financial services industry advocate – for real, lasting change.

 As a starting point in my own efforts, I’ve created a new Vote page on my website.
-I include links to voting resources and highlight the systemic issues that seem to most impact my clients’ finances, with ways to get involved and take action.
+To start, I offer links to voting resources.
+I also highlight the systemic issues that seem to most impact my clients’ finances.
+I then include sites where you can get involved and take action.
 The list certainly isn’t comprehensive and will remain a work in progress, but it’s designed to serve as a reminder.
 Financial planning, however we may have defined that term previously, is no longer complete without advocacy.

 About Kevin Mahoney, CFP®